bozsahin/thebench/README.md

 TO USE:

-Open a fresh terminal, and do
+Open a fresh terminal, change to your working directory, and do

    <code><b>python $bench</b></code>